abtion/guidelines/employee_manual/abtions_calendar_and_4dww_schedule.md

 - 🍅 You get the necessary breaks.
 - 🍅 No one bothers you when you are in the pomodoro cycle.

 We have our own internal pomodoro space!
-Here you can start your own popodoro cycle, join others in their cycle, see where people are working on, and see who is running the most pomodoro's.
+Here you can start your own popodoro cycle, join others in their cycle, see what people are working on, and see who is running the most pomodoro's.
 A great tool to manage your time, and to be enganged in some gamification.

 You can enter the [pomodoro dashboard](https://pomodoro.abtion.com/spaces) with your working email.